roytang/blog/content/posts/2008/09/grand-prix-manila-snafubar-and-the-road-to-the-grand-prix.md

   </p>

   <p style="margin-bottom: 0in;">
-    Too bad we didn&'t have the cards to assemble that last one.
+    Too bad we didn't have the cards to assemble that last one.
 Looked fun.
   </p>

   <p>